 Install the Go compiler, version 1.11 or higher.
 Make sure you install the correct version (64 bit) for your system.
 It may be useful to go through one of the tutorials to make sure the compiler is correctly installed.

-Install the git and mercurial version control programs, if they are not already installed.
+Install the git version control program and the GCC compiler if they are not already installed.
 If you are using a shared system or cluster, you may just need to load them with the commands

 module load gitand

 module load hg.
 If you are using Windows or a Mac, it may work best to install them using Anaconda.

 git clone https://github.com/spatialmodel/inmap.git # Download the code. cd inmap # Move into the InMAP directory go build ./cmd/inmap # Compile the InMAP executable.